dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 - (2) integration of multipurpose image processing
 - (3) flexible algorithm flow and versatile parameters

-The algorithm of DLR includes a flow of 4 stages at the top level, as illustrated in Figure 1, where extracting text line(s), character segmentation and recognition are the two core stages.
+The algorithm of DLR includes a flow of 4 stages at the top level.
+As illustrated in Figure 1, where extracting text line(s), character segmentation and recognition are the two core stages.
 DLR is designed to deal with a variety of zonal text recognition scenarios and offers many customizable parameters to increase its versatility.
-Furthermore, the architecture of the algorithm and its parameters solidifies the agility to meet new requirements.
+Furthermore, fully integrated algorithm architecture and variety parameters solidifies the agility to meet any new requirements.

 <div align="center">
    <p><img src="assets/architecture/top-level-flow-of-dlr-algorithm.png" alt="Top Level Flow of DLR Algorithm" width="30%" /></p>